Rickypatel777/Sport.com/README.md

 # Sport.com
 ....
-i maked mini website.i used tailblocks css and tailwind css.When You will use tailwind css
+i maked mini website.i used tailblocks css and tailwind css.You will use tailwind css